 3 Ways to Make Adulting Less Difficult

-With a new year comes a long list of resolutions.
-Some are fun—like getting more involved in a community, traveling out of the country, or spending time learning a sport or hobby that’s always interested you.
+We all like to set goals.
+Sometimes they’re fun—like getting more involved in a community, traveling out of the country, or spending time learning a sport or hobby that’s always interested you.

-And the best part is that you don’t need to be a spreadsheet pro to tackle this task.
+The best part is that you don’t need to be a spreadsheet pro to tackle this task.
 Using EveryDollar makes budgeting a piece of cake—minus the calories.
 And if you sign up for EveryDollar Plus, you can connect the app to your bank account and just drag and drop your transactions into whatever category they belong in.
 If that doesn’t make adulting easier, what will?

+3. Create a meal plan.
 When people hear you say you’re a meal planner, they immediately give you props.
 It sounds so impressive!
 So fancy!
 So . . . adulting-done-right.
 You know what we mean?

 Like budgeting, it may take some time to get the hang of planning your meals.
 But once you find your rhythm, you’ll never go back to the old ways.
 Hasta la vista, frozen pizza.
 Hello, weeknight roast chicken and risotto!

 Okay, maybe that’s a little extreme, but the world is your oyster.
 Or chicken.
-The bottom line is that meal planning saves you money and calories.
+The bottom line is that meal planning helps you save money and calories.
 And come on, that’s got to be motivation to at least give it a try, right?
 For some tips on how to get started, check out this article for a five-step guide on how to create a meal plan.

 Master these three things and you’ll be adulting like a pro in no time!